 - Financially attractive:

-- For your business: warrants you offer to your employees are not subject to social security payments, from either the employer or the employee.
-What's more, the warrants are tax-deductible for your company;
+- For your business: warrants you offer to your employees are not subject to social security payments, from either the employer (around 28%) or the employee (13.07%).
+What's more, the warrants are taxdeductible for your company;

-- For the employees: the employer doesn't pay social security contributions on bonuses allocated in the form of warrants.
-They do of course pay professional deduction at source (as with a cash bonus) on the value of the warrants offered, but this tax is final and there is therefore no additional tax in the case of an increase in value at the time of sale of the warrants.
+- For the employees: the employee pays professional withholding tax (as with a cash bonus) on the value of the warrants offered, but this tax is final and there is therefore no additional tax in the case of an increase in value at the time of sale of the warrants.

 - Efficiency: for the same budget, your employees benefit from a potentially greater sum than if they had been granted a cash bonus and you have the chance to reduce your costs (thanks to the exemption from employer social security payments).